 Obsidian is not Neovim

-The following Neovim APIs are not available: require(), vim.lsp, vim.treesitter, vim.ui, vim.diagnostic.
+The following Neovim APIs are not available: vim.lsp, vim.treesitter, vim.ui, vim.diagnostic.
 Attempting to use them produces a clear error message. vim.api is partially supported (nvim_create_user_command, nvim_create_autocmd, nvim_create_augroup, nvim_del_autocmd, nvim_del_augroup_by_name, nvim_clear_autocmds, nvim_set_hl, nvim_get_hl, nvim_create_namespace, nvim_buf_get_lines, nvim_buf_set_lines, nvim_get_current_buf, nvim_buf_get_name, nvim_buf_line_count, nvim_buf_set_keymap, and nvim_buf_del_keymap work, other functions error with a helpful message). vim.fn is partially supported (see above).
 The Lua runtime is sandboxed: only 6 standard libraries are loaded (_G, string, table, math, coroutine, utf8).
-The io, os, debug, and package libraries are not available.
-Global functions load, dofile, loadfile, require, rawget, rawset, and rawequal are disabled.
+The io, os, debug, and package libraries are not available (but package.loaded and package.path are provided by the plugin’s require() implementation). require() loads modules from lua/ in the vault root. load(chunk) compiles string chunks. dofile, loadfile, rawget, rawset, and rawequal are disabled.

 Keymapping mode reference